google/prefab/docs/index.md

 The `schema_version` describes the generation of the package format.
 Any incompatible change to either metadata format or the package layout will result in an increase in the schema version.
 Whenever possible, old package versions will continue to be supported when new schema versions are introduced.
+Currently there are only two schema versions (1 and 2).
+Packages using schema version 1 can be automatically migrated to version 2.

 `name` identifies the Package and should match the name of the containing directory.